070315129300/your_internet_pages/README.md

 Prerequisites:

-Make sure you have Git installed on your computer.
-If not, you can download and install Git from the official website (https://git-scm.com/downloads).
 Ensure you have PHP and Composer installed on your local machine.
 You can download and install PHP from the official website (https://www.php.net/downloads) and Composer from the official website (https://getcomposer.org/download/).
 Clone the Laravel Project: